Give us a call.

 Washington regulates the types of wood stoves and other wood burning devices allowed for sale, resale, exchange, or that are given away.
 They must meet federal EPA and Washington certification standards.

-Use a stove that is certified in Washington, the right size for your home, and properly installed.
+Use a stove that is EPA certified, the right size for your home, and properly installed.
 Never install a non-certified wood stove.
-See Ecology's webpage for listings of approved wood burning devices.
+See EPA’s wood heater database webpage for listings of approved wood burning devices.
 A permit and inspection is required for installation so contact your city or county building department for details.
+List of certified wood stoves and wood-burning devices:

-We issue temporary burn bans are issued when fine smoke particles become concentrated and are not readily dispersing due to weather conditions.
+We issue temporary burn bans when fine smoke particles become concentrated and are not readily dispersing due to weather conditions.
 The type of ban depends on the level of pollution and weather forecast.
-Burn ban details and exemptions to burn bans.